Congratulations to you and your partner on having decided to get married. This document is designed to help give you some

 Bookings are accepted in the order in which they are received.
 The deposit is non-refundable under any circumstances.

-Sabbath, or Jewish Festivals, nor usually in a Church, or Synagogue.
+place on the Sabbath, or Jewish Festivals, nor usually in a Church, or Synagogue.

 You must be married in the legal ceremony, before the Jewish religious ceremony.